Macuil (MH809v)

 Added Analysis:

 The name Macuil may represent a calendrical name that has lost its day sign.
-Whether this evolution in naming practices suggests a gradual forgetting of the divinatory calendar names, some self-censoring as ecclesiastical influence grew, or that the clergy was actively pressing for change are processes that require further investigation.
-Another option is that the number five had some other significance.
+Whether this evolution in naming practices suggests a gradual forgetting of the divinatory calendar names, some self-censoring as ecclesiastical influence grew, or a response to the way the clergy was actively pressing for change are processes that require further investigation.
+Another option is that it had a meaning associated with lasciviousness.
+There were five divine forces called Ahuiteteo ("Cheerful Deities") known for "voluptuousness and lust," and each one of the five had a calendrical name that started with the number five (macuilli), a "symbol of excesses" (according to signage at the Templo Mayor), perhaps sexual excesses.

 Added Analysis, Credit: